xpqz/dyalog-docs/language-reference-guide/docs/system-functions/using.md

 `⎕USING` specifies a list of Microsoft .NET Namespaces that are to be searched for a reference to a .NET class. `⎕USING` has Namespace scope.

 `⎕USING` is a vector of character vectors each element of which contains 1 or 2 comma-delimited strings.
 The first string specifies the name of a .NET namespace; the second specifies the *pathname* of an assembly file.
 This may be a full pathname or a relative one, but must include the file extension (`.dll`).
-If just the file name is specified, it is assumed to be located in the standard  .NET Framework directory that was specified when the .NET Framework was installed (e.g. `C:\Windows\Microsoft.NET\Framework64\v4.0.30319`)
+If just the file name is specified, it is assumed to be located in the standard  .NET Framework directory that was specified when the .NET Framework was installed (for example, `C:\Windows\Microsoft.NET\Framework64\v4.0.30319`)